 Suppliers Can Help

 Oftentimes, the manufacturer from whom you buy your decorative concrete products can assist you in these efforts.
 At Specialty Concrete Products, the company is happy to help contractors generate postcards, brochures, even videos and CD-ROMs for use in marketing themselves.
 “We want our customers to be successful, and we’ll help them in any way we can,” says Jeff Hartzog, International Sales Manager.
-“We help them put promotional materials together at cost, and then they compile or acquire a mailing list and send them out.
+“We help them put promotional materials together at cost.
+Then they compile or acquire a mailing list and send them out.
 We can even help them get a website up and running, if that’s the way they want to go.”

 Videos should be limited to 8-10 minutes in length to avoid boring your audience.
 They should include “before, during and after” shots of several different projects, tightly edited for maximum effectiveness.
 Producing your master video represents most of the cost involved; making multiple copies to leave with your prospects is very inexpensive.